yaaditya1267/CS5103_-vsw601-_-aman-yadav-/README.md

 Change directory to where 'main.py' is located.
 Enter 'python3 main.py' on terminal to run python file.
 The program will execute and will print the output accordingly to the text taken as input.
-It prints the the count of unique words.
+It prints the count of unique words.

 And  I have also performed bug detection using PYLINT.
 --------------------------------------------------------------------------------------------------------